 If you’re sharing the cost with one other person, then you’ll each be paying NTD 40 per day.

 As described, Hualien City isn’t that big so you can easily get around on foot.
 If you’d prefer to take a taxi, then the flag down rate is NTD 100 as described.
 If you’ll be exploring Taroko Gorge by shuttle bus, then the cost of an all-day ticket is NTD 250.

 This comes out to about NTD 1,075 a day per person (without taxi fare).
 This assumes you’ll be exploring Taroko Gorge via the cheapest option which is by bus.
 If you plan on renting a car instead or going on any tours, then adjust your budget accordingly.

 1. Plan your Trip with Sygic Travel (formerly Tripomatic)

 This free app is very useful.
 It enables you to plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
 You can then group attractions together per day based on their location.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so people with a terrible sense of direction (like me) don’t get lost.
 Pretty cool right?
 Check out my post on the Sygic Travel app for more information.

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our 2-day Hualien itinerary on Sygic Travel.
-You can also download our entire 2-week Taiwan itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download our entire 2-week Taiwan itinerary in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device